 Greening the operations in humanitarian response as well as enabling clean cooking and small-scale household electricity solutions for displaced people can enable economic growth, create jobs, decrease environmental footprint, improve health conditions and allow long term cost savings.
 Implementing innovative green solutions and building capacities for both humanitarian organizations and displaced people around sustainable energy, this project ultimately seeks to take a more equitable, clean approach regarding energy to improve the quality of life for the world’s most vulnerable population.

 UNHCR, IOM, UNITAR and other humanitarian actors conducted several pilot projects in the past.
-Now it’s time to upscale the efforts and deploy the renewable energy systems worldwide, beginning in Africa.
+Now it’s time to upscale the efforts and deploy the renewable energy systems worldwide.